top of page

 She has worked in mental health, law enforcement and education research.
 At MSU-Bozeman, she worked with the MAP AIRO PROGRAM, helping to write a successful grant for the students working in the labs.
 Elected as legislator for the Crow Tribe Legislative branch, she traveled to Washington DC and met with energy, health and education department to advocate for the Crow Tribe.
 She has met with local, state, federal governmental agencies regarding issues and concerns for the Crow Nation.

-Christiane Parrish
+Christiane Woody

 Program Manager